villemae/Pretask-juniordev/README.md

 1. Install Postman: https://www.postman.com/
 2. Follow instructions on how to send requests using Postman

-### Command line (not recommended)
+### Command line

 When the application is up and running, open a new command line window to send requests.
-This approach might be slow and the response format hard to read.
+This approach isn't the most optimal one, since it might be slower than others and the response format can be hard to read.

 To list all events: